samueldcorbin/PinPin/README.md

   * Better map pin tooltips

-  * Allow map pins in more areas (can still be shared with people without the addon even though they can't place these pins themselves!)
+  * Allow map pins in more areas (can still be shared with people without the addon even for some places they can't place these pins themselves!)

   * Configurable (including unlimited) distance for map pin visibility